July 3, 2022

 In 1797 London, Adams married Louisa Johnson, the daughter of the US consul to Britain.
 They had 3 sons and 1 daughter together.
 Tragically, two died as young men after battles with alcoholism.
 One possibly from suicide.
 John Quincy likely suffered from depression and had a serious disposition much of the time.
 In politics, he became well known for his oratory, giving powerful impassioned speeches.
 In fact, when his end finally came in 1848, he was giving a fiery speech in Congress when he collapsed from a stroke.
 He died two days later in the US Capitol Building.

-So yes, John Quincy Adams, 6th President of the United States, would remove his clothes and skinny dip in the Potomac River!
+So yes, it does look like John Quincy Adams, 6th President of the United States, would remove his clothes and skinny dip in the Potomac River!
 Not something you’d catch any modern president doing!

 So when you have a few minutes, perhaps learn about and remember the skinny dipping President of the United States, John Quincy Adams.